smushy64/museum/docs/build.md

 ```
 3) executable will be in ./build/debug/

-to build and execute testbed, run:
+to build and testbed, run:
 ``` console
 make test
 ```